HomeDing/homeding.github.io/sensors/sensors.md

 :::sensor ball
 This is a **ball on contacts sensor** that creates / breaks connections between the 2 pins when the position of the sensor changes or bumps.

-The [DigitalInterrupt Element](/elements/_digitalinterrupt.md) can capture these signals and spike impulses and creates a clean actions.
+The [DigitalSignal Element](/elements/digitalsignal.md) can capture these signals and spike impulses and creates a clean actions.
 :::

 :::sensor shock
 This is a **shock sensor** that creates connections between the 2 pins when a massive force is against the sensor.

-The [DigitalInterrupt Element](/elements/_digitalinterrupt.md) can capture these spike impulses and create a clean action on it.
+The [DigitalSignal Element](/elements/digitalsignal.md) can capture these spike impulses and create a clean action on it.
 :::